 A physician will use blood tests to look for abnormalities, including abnormal red and white blood cell counts.
 If you have enlarged lymph nodes, tissue sample or biopsy from the lymph node is taken to look for cancer cells.

 If your physician suspects that lymphoma has spread or may be present in your bone marrow, they will suggest a bone marrow biopsy.
-This procedure is done under local anaesthesia.
-A surgeon will extract bone marrow from the centre of a bone, usually from the hip, using a long, fine needle.
+This procedure is done under local anesthesia.
+A surgeon will extract bone marrow from the center of a bone, usually from the hip, using a long, fine needle.
 This will help them to identify the presence and type of lymphoma.

-- Chemotherapy and Radiation therapy are commonly used to treat many types of lymphoma.
+Chemotherapy and Radiotherapy are commonly used to treat many types of lymphoma.
 These treatments focus on killing cancer cells and reduce the size of tumors.

-- Targeted therapy, which includes immunotherapy to bolster your own immune system to find and attack cancer cells.
+Targeted Therapy includes immunotherapy to bolster your own immune system to find and attack cancer cells.

 The prognosis for lymphoma will vary depending on many factors, including the exact type of lymphoma and stage of the disease when diagnosed.
 In general, lymphoma is treatable and curable if detected in the early stages of the disease.
 Your outlook also depends on what type of lymphoma you have and how advanced it is at the time of diagnosis.
 The overall 5-year survival rate for NHL is 71 percent.

 From Treatment To Recovery, We Are Always There With You!